rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     140
     ```

-9. Filter which files in a directory have which lines that match the string (Exclude files in subdirectories)
+9. Filter files in a directory that have lines that match the string (Exclude files in subdirectories)

     ```bash
     Shell > grep -i -E "port" /etc/n*.conf -n